Click here for current news

 How do I make a good first impression?

 Be sure your information is accurate.
 This includes spelling the editor's name correctly, addressing the submission to the right person, and most of all entails being sure that what you are sending in is something we're going to want to look at.
+We publish high-quality science fiction and fantasy.
+We are not interested in erotica, religious fiction, short stories (other than for specific anthologies), dark/gruesome fantasy, or poetry.

 As an unpublished author, do I need an agent?